-Early career teacher Maddie Cotterell says new teaching professionals can fast track their development by being reflective and seeking advice.
+Early career teacher Maddie says new teaching professionals can fast track their development by being reflective and seeking advice.

 She encouraged emerging teachers to reach out to colleagues for information, tips and guidance.